The eCMR in Spain, or electronic consignment note, is an essential solution to further boost the digitization of road freight transport.

 This modification estimates two control systems:

 The Sustainable Mobility Law will make the control document in digital format mandatory.
+Although it does not directly digitize the consignment note, the digitization of the control document is the first step towards the digitization of all transport documents.

 In its 8th transitory provision, it stipulates that “the administrative control document required for the performance of public road freight transport must necessarily be digital as of September 1, 2024”.